statycc/tyni/readme.md

 ### How it works

-1. User specifies an input file, in one of the supported input languages.
+1. User specifies an input file.
 2. The input is parsed into a parse-tree.
 3. The analysis processes the parse tree and captures security-flow matrix data.
-4. The result of previous step is written to a file (this is an intermediate result).
+4. The result of the previous step is written to a file (an intermediate result).
-5. the captured matrix data is evaluated separately.
+5. the captured matrix data is evaluated (separately).

-Same, but more visually, in two steps
+Same, but more visually, in two steps:

 ```
 [input].java                         ┐
 ---> parser                          │
----> parse-tree                      ├─ analysis phase (*)
+---> parse-tree                      ├─ analysis phase (* in progress)
 ---> analyze tree                    │
 ---> gather matrix data              │
 ---> write data to [input].json      ┘

 [input].json                         ┐
 ---> evaluate matrix data            ├─ evaluation phase [TODO]
----> interesting infromation         ┘
+---> get interesting infromation     ┘
 ```

-`(*)` the current active area; to improve analysis of the tree and handle more (accurately) statements and expressions.

 The data captured in the analysis phase includes:

 ```
- "input_prog"        // the analyzed program
+ "input_prog"          // the analyzed program (file path)
  "result"              // analysis outcomes
+   "class_name"        // possibly nested, with dot operator
      "identifier"      // method name #1
        "method"        // method source code (for reference)
        "flows"         // violating variable pairs [in, out]
        "variables"     // encountered variables, see note below
-   "identifier2"     // method name #2 ...
+     "identifier"      // method name #2
+       ...             // method data
+   "class_name"        // another class (if any)
-     ...
+     ...               // class data
 ```

-The variables list is not necessary complete.
+The variables list is not always complete.
-It will not include variables that occur only in "uninteresting" statements (e.g., an unused declaration would not show up in this list).
+It will not include variables that occur only in "uninteresting" statements, e.g., an unused declaration would not show up in variables.
-These uninteresting cases are outside the scope of the analysis syntax anyway.

-This output structure also assumes 1 class/input file, which is a normal assumption for Java, but not for other languages.
-A better file structure would be result > class name > methods.
+This is because the analysis proceed by looking at specific statements in the program -- those that belong to the analysis syntax, like loops and conditionals -- and skips others.
+The variables list contains all variables that occurred in the handled statements.

 ### Usage